ectrc/snow/readme.md

 > The backend is very feature rich and is constantly being updated.
 Below are the features that are not yet implemented, but are coming soon.

-- Amazon S3 integration to store the **Player Settings** externally.
-Using the bucket will allow for horizontal scaling which may be required for very large player counts.
 - **Party System V2** Currently it relies on the automatic XMPP solution which is very hard to keep track of.
 - Purchasing the **Battle Pass**.
 This will require the Battle Pass Storefront ID for every build.
 I am yet to think of a solution for this.
 - Seeded randomization for the **Item Shop** instead of a random number generator.
 This will ensure that even if the backend is restarted, the same random items will be in the shop during that day.